Parking and Transportation Services

 Penalties for Each Violation

-Pay Citations either online or at the Business Office.
+Pay Citations either online or at the Harding University Business Office.

-Fines will be turned over to the Business Office after 10 days with a $5 late fee and forfeit of appeal.
+After 10 days, fines will be turned over to the Business Office with a $5 late fee and forfeit of appeal.

 Fleet Vehicle Usage Requirements